-HONOLULU, Hawaii (HawaiiNewsNow) - The 2020 primary election will be the first in Hawaii conducted almost entirely by mail.
+HONOLULU, Hawaii (HawaiiNewsNow) - The primary and general elections in 2020 will be the first in Hawaii to be conducted almost entirely by mail.
 There will no traditional polling places for voters on Election Day.

-If you miss the deadline for getting a mail-in ballot, special voting centers will be opened to help you and the state will offer same-day registration if you need it.
+Special voting centers will be opened to help you, and the state will offer same-day voter registration efforts on election day if you need it.

-County elections divisions will send out mail ballot packets about 18 days before the election.
+Given the unpredictability of the U.S. Postal Service, county elections divisions opted to send out mail ballot packets about four weeks before the general election.